FortneyMFG/AgOpenGPS-Nexus/docs/SRS/sections/05_Frontends.md

 - R-FE-012 (SHOULD, proposed-LinuxCore): Ensure at least one frontend can operate purely as a remote client over the Core APIs (gRPC/WebSocket) while maintaining offline workflows for Windows rigs.【F:docs/SRS/options/O-FRONT-6_RemoteClients.md†L1-L34】
 - R-FE-013 (SHOULD, safety posture): Distinguish monitor-only remote clients from control-capable clients with explicit capability flags so safety-critical actions are disabled on unreliable links by default.
 - R-FE-014 (SHOULD, operator readiness): Capture training, preset migration, and configuration handoff requirements when metadata-heavy dashboards roll out so operators can transition without losing saved layouts.
+- R-FE-020 (SHOULD, proposed-composite-sim): Surface a unified simulation bar that drives play/pause/seek/speed for the authoritative SimClock so operators, replay, and plugin simulators stay synchronized.

 ## Options
 - O-FE-0: Status quo — Windows desktop suite (AgOpenGPS + AgIO + utilities).